Mahmoud-Mourad-Dev/008-Solidity-Function-type/README.md

 Definition: Functions marked as view promise not to modify the state of the blockchain.
 Use case: They can read state variables, call other view functions, and do computations, but cannot alter state variables (like updating a balance, storing data, etc.).
+In previous Solidity versions, the keyword constant was used instead of view .
+It is now deprecated.

 ```solidity
 //SPDX-License-Identifier:MIT
 pragma solidity ^0.8.0;